webix-hub/docs/data/desktop/toggle.md

 ##Overview

 A two-state button that can be not only clicked but pressed.
-Hence, it has two states - pressed and unpressed (initial), which makes it resemble [checkbox](desktop/checkbox.md) that also has two states (checked and unchecked).
+Hence, it has two states - pressed and unpressed (initial), which makes it look like [checkbox](desktop/checkbox.md) that also has two states (checked and unchecked).

 <img src="desktop/toggle.png" />